StoneMasons4106/connect-recipes/docs/README.md

 * **User Registration** - Allows user to store their personal information, and have recipes that they created themselves, along with recipes they saved.

+* **Tag Association** - Allows categorization of recipes to be found easier when searching.

 ## Technologies Used

 **Languages Used**